dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/hello_dag.rst

 One of the core capabitilies of dagster is the ability to express data pipelines as arbitrary directed acyclic graphs (DAGs) of solids.

-Let's define a very simple two-solid pipeline whose first solid returns a hardcoded string, and whose second solid concatenates two copies of its input.
+We'll define a very simple two-solid pipeline whose first solid returns a hardcoded string, and whose second solid concatenates two copies of its input.
 The output of the pipeline should be two concatenated copies of the hardcoded string.